serd223/bookkeeper/docs/usage.md

    - Usage: `--disable-parse`
    - Description: Disables the generation of `parse` functions

- * disabled:
-   - Usage: `--disabled`
-   - Description: Disables all functionality by default.
-They can be enabled gradually in code with `ENABLE` macros.

  * gen-implementation
    - Usage: `--gen-implementation <name>`
    - Description: Sets the macro that will be used in the generated code to control enabling implementation (`BK_IMPLEMENTATION`)